jxxcarlson/cayatex/README.md

 ## Shorthand

 For common constructs, there are also shorthand features a la markdown.
-The idea is to make the composition of text easier.
+The idea is to make the composition of text more ergonomic.
 Thus, one can also say

 	|numbered-list|